Lady Gaga Flashes Underwear Ahead Of Super Bowl Performance

 The artist was thrilled about her Super Bowl performance, as she had dreamt to perform in what would be considered one of the biggest events in both her life and her career.

 Lady Gaga announced that she would be performing alone during the halftime slot becoming the eighth artist to perform solo.
 She had performed last year at the Super Bowl 50 whereby Beyonce and Bruno Mars stole the show with an upbeat performance.
-The star sang the national anthem so well that she was drew comparisons and rankings on twitter and more.
+The star sang the national anthem so well that she drew comparisons and rankings on Twitter and more.

-She was dressed quite differently during the Super Bowl 50, to what we were used to in an all red ensemble with red glittering eyes.
+She was dressed quite differently during Super Bowl 50 than what we were used to in an all red ensemble with red glittering eyes.

-This led many to speculate as to how she would be dressed during this year’s performance and Gaga, one not to disappoint was stunning.
+This led many to speculate as to how she would be dressed during this year’s performance and Gaga, one not to disappoint, was stunning.

 “To that kid who felt unwanted, or the grown up who remembers how hard it was to find acceptance.
 This is for you,” she added.